grigorye/Weather/Modules/WeatherAppKit/WeatherAppKit/Scenes/README.md

 2. (Default) Module configuration so far is achieved via `new<ModuleName>ViewController(input1, ... inputN)` or `ModuleName.prepare(viewController, input1, ... inputN)`.

-3. It needs to be further investigated how/whether to avoid loading view when dealing with view controller containment (during module configuration).
-Technically it should be possible to delay it till viewDidLoad, but that would require support from view controller/adding extra dependency.

 # Types of dependencies

 There're three types of dependencies: